unstoppabledomains/dev-docs/reseller/reseller-integration-guides/coinbase-payments.md

 ## Step 3: Receive CoinBase Payouts

-* Coinbase payouts are manually processed by Unstoppable Domains within 5 business days of receiving the payout request and only after the reseller has earned at least $600 in Coinbase sales.
+* Coinbase payouts are manually processed by Unstoppable Domains within 5 business days of receiving the payout request and only after the partner has earned at least $600 in Coinbase sales.
-* Resellers can request a Coinbase payout in the UD Reseller Dashboard by clicking on the “Request Payout” button.
+* Partners can request a Coinbase payout in the UD Partner Dashboard by clicking on the “Request Payout” button.

 :::info
-The “Request Payout” button is grayed out and automatically appears after the Reseller account has earned a minimum of $600 in Coinbase sales.
+The “Request Payout” button is grayed out and automatically appears after the Partner account has earned a minimum of $600 in Coinbase sales.
 :::

 <figure>